PlumLulz/hashchef/README.md

 │       ├── step_name: Name of step in custom recipe. (str) │       ├── attack_mode: Hashcat attack mode used for step.
 Only 0 and 3 are currently supported. (int) │       ├── wordlist: If no wordlist is needed pass null.
 Wordlists should be put in a list with their full paths, whole directories can be used. (null, list)
 │       ├── mask: If no mask is needed pass null.
-Put mask sequence in a string. (str) │       ├── exclude: Wordlists to exclude from running.
+Put mask sequence in a string or Hashcat mask files in a list. (str, list) │       ├── exclude: Wordlists to exclude from running.
 If no exclusions are needed pass null.
 Excluded wordlists can be placed in a list with just their names, no paths needed. (null, list)
 │       ├── bypass_timeout: Time in minutes to bypass current wordlist/mask that is running in step.
 If no bypass timeout is desired pass null. (null, int)
 │       ├── step_timeout: Time in minutes to bypass the whole current step.
 Once timeout is reached the next step will start if available. (null, int)